gopi487krishna/proposal-gsoc-2020/README.md

 // Create instance of that perticular type class with file offset provided to it ( Should begin right from XTENTION so file pointer must be moved 80 bytes back )

-// if parsing of known extention header becomes successul push the extention header into the hdu_collection hdu_collection.push_back(some_known_extention_header);
+// if parsing of known extention header becomes successul push the extention header into the hdu_collection else return false hdu_collection.push_back(some_known_extention_header);
+// File pointers have automatically been updated
+}
+else{

+// Create an instance of unknown_extention class ( This class needs to be created in code.
+It can only read the header and store it and provide

 }